zoxpx/pxdocs/content/reference/CLI/cloud-snaps.md

  Note that, in this particular example, since only one credential is configured, there is no need to specify the credentials on the command line.
  {{</info>}}

-* While _PX_ is working, let's check the progress of our backups:
+* While Portworx is working, let's check the progress of our backups:

  ```text
  pxctl cloudsnap status